Andy3643/chuma-react/README.md

 ## Built With

 * [React](https://reactjs.org/) - Javascript library used
-* HTML - to make the client side web framework.
+* JSX - to make the client side web framework.
 * CSS3 - for styling and responsive design
 * Javascript - Making UI for good user experience